Commercial Bank Business Plan Checklist: 23 Documents Lenders Demand

 Your personal money statement is also needed.
 This shows your net worth and personal debts.
 But why does your personal credit matter for a business loan?
 Banks use this to see if you can guarantee the loan.

 Tax returns for you and your business are required.
 Give the last three years for existing businesses.
 New businesses should include personal tax returns only.
-This is a key part of any bank business plan needs process.
-Wells Fargo Commercial Banking reports that 73% of loan rejections stem from incomplete financial documentation.
+This is a key part of any bank business plan needs process. major commercial lenders report that 73% of loan rejections stem from incomplete financial documentation.

 This is a key part of any bank business plan requirements.